ceobilal/Basic-python-/README.md

 Output = Program shows something &nbsp; &nbsp;  <a href="https://github.com/ceobilal/Basic-python-/blob/main/08%20Python%20input%20and%20output.py"> Example </a></P>
 <h1>Python List </h1>
 <p>
+<h2>What is a Python List? </h2>
+In Python, a list is an ordered container — meaning the items inside it are stored in a specific sequence.<br/>
+To create a list, we use square brackets [ ].<br/>
+All the items you want to store are written inside these brackets,<br/>
+and each item is separated by a comma ( , ).<br/>
 In Python, lists allow us to store multiple items in a single variable.<br/>
-For example, if you need to store the ages of all the students in a class, you can easily do this using a list.<br>
+For example, if you need to store the ages of all the students in a class, you can easily do this using a list.<br/>
 <h2>List Items of Different Types</h2>
 Python lists are very flexible.
 We can store items of different data types in a single list.